Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Theoretical Analysis of Eve’s Limited Extinction Ratio

-After the backflash photons are emitted from Bob's SPAD, they then pass through PBS1 and PC2 that are wavelength sensitive.
-When photons with different wavelengths pass through these wavelength-sensitive components, their polarizations undergo varying modifications.
-To establish the PBS model, we plotted the transmission curves of different wavelength photons with $\ket{H}$ polarization state as they pass through the PBS's fast and slow axes, which are shown in~\cref{fig:pbs}.
-These curves indicate that, when the wavelengths of the passing photons are inconsistent, the extinction ratio of the PBS for these photons varies.
-For a PC, we calculated its Jones matrix according to the actual paddle radius of the PC parameters and the number of fiber wrapped around, which are shown in~\cref{eq.pc}.
-In the simulation results shown in~\cref{fig:pc}, we can see that the output polarization states of the $\ket{H}$ state photons with different wavelengths passing through the PC are different.
-In other words, the central wavelength of the PC depends on the angle of the paddles.
-For a SPAD, we modeled the detection efficiency curve for different wavelength photons, as shown in~\cref{fig:det}.
+After the backflash photons are emitted from Bob’s SPAD, they pass through PBS1 and PC2, both of which are wavelength-sensitive components.
+When photons of different wavelengths traverse these devices, their polarization states undergo distinct transformations.
+To model the PBS, we plotted the transmission curves of $\ket{H}$-polarized photons as they pass through the PBS’s fast and slow axes, as shown in~\cref{fig:pbs}.
+The results show that the PBS extinction ratio varies with wavelength mismatch.
+For the PC, we computed its Jones matrix based on the actual paddle radius and the number of fiber turns, as given in~\cref{eq.pc}.
+The simulation results in~\cref{fig:pc} demonstrate that $\ket{H}$-polarized photons at different wavelengths yield distinct output polarization states, indicating that the PC’s effective central wavelength depends on the paddle angles.
+Similarly, we modeled the SPAD’s detection efficiency curve as a function of wavelength, shown in~\cref{fig:det}.

-We also considered the calibration operation of PC3 as discribed in~\cref{subsec:test} in the simulation.
-We set the three paddles of Bob's PC2 to a group of angles $\theta_{B_{1,2,3}}$, which encompasses the angles of three paddles, assuming that Bob can correctly decode the $\ket{H}$ and $\ket{V}$ state photons at this time.
-To simulate the process of adjusting the paddles for Eve $\theta_{E_i}(i=1,2,3)$, each paddle of Eve's PC3 is scanned in steps of $\pi/50$, so PC3 has $50^3$ combinations to complete a full scan of the paddle angle.
-In each time of the $50^3$ scans, the Jones matrices of Bob's and Eve's PCs are cascaded.
-The $\ket{H}$ state is inputted into the cascaded matrices for calculation and performs a projection measurement on the horizontal-vertical basis.
-The measurement results yield probabilities $P_{\ket{H}}$ and $P_{\ket{V}}$ for the $\ket{H}$ and $\ket{V}$ states during calibration, respectively.
-In $50^3$ iterations of computation, we select one with a $P_{\ket{H}}$: $P_{\ket{V}}$ about 1000: 1 (similar to the procedures in calibration operations), and the angles of three paddles of this set of PC3 are denoted as $\theta_{E_{1,2,3}}$.
+We also included the calibration process of PC3, as described in~\cref{subsec:test}, in our simulation.
+The three paddles of Bob’s PC2 were set to a group of angles $\theta_{B_{1,2,3}}$, corresponding to a configuration where Bob can correctly decode the $\ket{H}$ and $\ket{V}$ states.
+To simulate Eve’s calibration procedure, each paddle of Eve’s PC3 was scanned in increments of $\pi/50$, resulting in $50^3$ combinations for a full angular sweep.
+For each of the $50^3$ combinations, the Jones matrices of Bob’s and Eve’s PCs were cascaded.
+A $\ket{H}$-polarized input was then applied, and projection measurements on the $\ket{H}$/$\ket{V}$ basis yielded probabilities $P_{\ket{H}}$ and $P_{\ket{V}}$.
+Among all computed configurations, the one giving $P_{\ket{H}} : P_{\ket{V}} \approx 1000 : 1$ (matching the calibration procedure) was selected, and its paddle angles were denoted as $\theta_{E_{1,2,3}}$.